lakshithlokesh06/data-room-live/README.md

 - CSV is currently the only supported dataset format.
 - Dataset uploads are limited to 20 MB.
 - Automated quality detection uses deterministic heuristics and may produce false positives.
+- The Phase 6 Realtime migration must still be applied to the connected Supabase project.
+- Hosted multi-user Realtime delivery has not yet been verified against the final Supabase environment.
-- Realtime collaboration is not implemented yet.
+- Presence indicates an active Realtime session and is not proof of identity.
+- A failed private comment broadcast may delay another client's comment refresh until another refresh/reconnect occurs.
-- Activity recording currently occurs separately from issue mutations, so a successful issue mutation can theoretically occur even if its corresponding activity write fails.
+- Activity writes remain separate from issue mutations, so a successful workflow mutation can theoretically occur without its corresponding activity event if that separate write fails.
-- Migrations still need to be applied to the connected production Supabase project.

 ---